fossas/fossa-cli/docs/references/strategies/languages/python/poetry.md

 _Dependencies highlighted in yellow boxes are direct dependencies, rest are transitive dependencies._

 Without `poetry.lock` we are not able to identify any transitive dependencies.
 We are also unable to locally resolve dependency when version ranges are provided, like `loguru = "^0.5"`.

+As `category` is not provided with poetry version greater or equal to [v1.5.0](https://github.com/dependabot/dependabot-core/pull/7418), FOSSA CLI will, first identify "main" dependencies by using `tool.poetry.dependencies` from `pyproject.toml`.
+Afterwhich, it will [hydrate](../../../../contributing/graph-hydration.md) dependencies.
+Any dependencies not hydrated, will be inferred to be a development dependency.

 ### References